hwayne/lets-prove-leftpad/verifast-rust/README.md

 if the `reserve` call unwinds, `Vec_to_own` needs to be called.
 Secondly, VeriFast does not yet support specifying functional correctness properties of safe functions; for now, VeriFast verifies only their semantic well-typedness.

+### Addendum: VeriFast for C and Java

+A C version of `leftpad`, verified with VeriFast, can be found [here](https://github.com/verifast/verifast/blob/master/examples/leftpad.c) with some [explanations](https://github.com/verifast/verifast/blob/master/examples/leftpad.md), and a Java version can be found [here](https://github.com/verifast/verifast/blob/master/examples/java/leftpad.java).